 With the expanding oil and gas exploration activities, there has been a rise in the number of new oil wells, which, in turn, is augmenting the demand for drill collars across the globe.
 Besides this, the increasing exploration of unconventional resources, like shale gas, along with investments in the onshore oil and gas industry, are also contributing to the market growth.
 Furthermore, extensive research and development (R&D) activities to improve the efficiency of drill collars have provided a positive impact on the industry.
 Moreover, with technological advancements, the leading players are manufacturing spiral drill collars, with grooves machined on the outside surface that prevent the drill string from getting stuck in the hole, while allowing drilling debris and lubricant to pass more freely around the collar.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global drill collar market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
-Our report has categorized the market based on region, type, application and design.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global drill collar market, along with forecasts at the global, regional and country level from 2021-2026.
+Our report has categorized the market based on type, application and design.